 You can access the user interface of the Command Line Interface for example, with the freeware program PuTTY.
 You can download the software from www.putty.org.
-Install the PuTTY program on your computer.

 1.2.2 Access to the Command Line Interface using SSH (Secure Shell)